spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 1. @joachimschmidt557
     - Layout of optional types
         - is it defined according to the language spec?
+            - no
         - if not, should we strive toward same layout in LLVM and self-hosted?
+            - yup, as the code in `type.zig` assumes the payload-first layout

 ## 2022-09-08